bbe2/Overview/README.md

 Thank you for learning about my **substance** ~brian
 👀- I'm a technical curriculum developer, instructional designer, and university instructor.
 👀- Deliver effective learning experiences and creative content with a knack for connecting across personality types.
-👀- Deep reengineering work and hands-on programming inform design choices that effectively bridge constructs to learners.
+👀- Deep operations reengineering and programming skills inform design choices that effectively bridge constructs to learners.

 **GOALs**
 👋  build a sustainable culture of programming energizing youth and adult learners in the art of the possible